ConorMcCabe29/university-access/add15PrintExamples.md

 ## 15 Different print statements
-### Print is a very veratile command in python and there are many way to use it, shown below are 15 examples of the print statement being used.
+### Print is a very versatile command in python and there are many way to use it, shown below are 15 examples of the print statement being used.

 # Print a String
 To print a string in python you must place "" inside the brackets of the print statement.